mimic-sussex/sema/assets/tutorial/01-basics/01-introduction/index.md

 * Part 1 starts with the basics of the playground interface, including layouts, the live coding editors and the all the available widgets.

-* Part 2 will get you going with live coding with the default language.
+* Part 2 will get you started on live coding with the default language.

-* Part 3 will show you machine learning wizardry with custom neural networks architecture.
+* Part 3 will show you some machine learning wizardry with custom neural networks architecture.

-* Part 4 will introduce you to language design concepts, terminology, and workflow to help you design your own custom language.
+* Part 4 will introduce you to language design concepts and workflow, to help you get started designing your own custom language.

-As you progress through the tutorial, you'll be presented code and comments designed to illustrate how to use Sema's features.
-You can copy and paste this code in the editors and tweak it to explore the possibilities.
+As you progress through the tutorial, you'll be presented with code and comments designed to illustrate how to use Sema's features.
+You can copy and paste code in the editors and tweak it to explore the possibilities.

-Although we recommend that you type it all manually, the <em>live coding</em> way.
+We recommend that you type it all in manually, the <em>live coding</em> way.
 And most importantly, have fun!!!